-It was a perfect day to explore Copenhagen and visit its symbol the little mermaid statue!
+It was a perfect day to explore Copenhagen in Denmark and visit its symbol – the Little Mermaid statue!
 The sun was shining bright and had spread a crimson glow all over to melt one’s heart and infuse life within.

 Little Mermaid – a fairy tale character

 This photograph represents the statue of Little Mermaid, a fairy tale character created by the Danish author Hans Christian Andersen.
-Copenhagen’s Little Mermaid statue celebrated her 100th birthday on August 23, 2013.
-It has become a symbol of Copenhagen just like the Eiffel tower in Paris or Big Ben in London.
+Copenhagen’s Little Mermaid statue is one of the most photographed statues in the world.
+It celebrated her 100th birthday on August 23, 2013.
+It has become a symbol of Copenhagen just like the Eiffel Tower in Paris or Big Ben in London.
 Today, almost all of us know the Little Mermaid from the Disney movie, though the original story lacks the happy ending of the animated film.

 The bronze statue of the little mermaid

 The bronze statue of the Little Mermaid is perched on a rock in the water near the Copenhagen’s harbor.
-The blue water, clear sky and the soothing weather were complimenting each other that day.
+The Little Mermaid was a gift from Danish brewer Carl Jacobsen to the City of Copenhagen.
+The blue water, clear sky, and the soothing weather were complimenting each other that day.